U3A BRISBANE

 ABC Radio visit to U3A Brisbane

 On Tuesday 24 June Georgina Robinson from ABC Radio Brisbane visited U3A Brisbane’s Adelaide Street classrooms.
+Her team visited some classes and interviewed class members and members of the Management Committee.

 The radio segment played on Monday, 30 June, and can be heard here: